The North East : 1800-1828

 1809 – Gateshead Fell to be divided

-An act of parliament is obtained for dividing Gateshead Fell, which forms something of wild open space.
+An act of parliament is obtained for dividing Gateshead Fell, which forms something of a wild open space.
+The act allows for the development of roads, drains, wells and quarrying.
+Basic housing or hovels on the fell will be demolished.

 In a meeting at Stockton Town Hall, Leonard Raisbeck, Recorder of Stockton, suggests a railway as an alternative to a canal for moving south Durham coal to Stockton.